Canon SL2 vs 750D

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and February 2015.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in June 2017 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably larger (18 percent) than the Canon SL2.
 Moreover, the 750D is markedly heavier (23 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the 750D are weather-sealed.